 - Use the restroom and grab snacks and drinks before you hop in place.

 - If you have to leave the viewing area to get food or use the restroom, tell a cast member so you do not have trouble getting back in.

-- The show often takes place at park closing, or just after closing.
+- The show often takes place about park closing, or just after closing.
 If you are viewing the last show of the day, be prepared to show your FASTPASS to gain entry to the park if you are hopping in last minute.

 - Wear a poncho if you go for the first row in case of spray.

 - Dress warmly for comfort.
 It gets chilly during the show.

-- Visit Pixar Pier rides and attractions early, because some close prior to World of Color such as Incredicoaster (line closes before World of Color, depending on current wait times — an hour wait will make it close an hour early), Pixar Pal-A-Round, Golden Zephyr, Silly Symphony Swings, Jumpin’ Jellyfish, Toy Story Midway Mania and Games of Pixar Pier.
+- Visit Pixar Pier rides and attractions early.
+Some rides close prior to World of Color, such as Incredicoaster (line closes before World of Color, depending on current wait times — an hour wait will make it close an hour early), Pixar Pal-A-Round, Golden Zephyr, Silly Symphony Swings, Jumpin’ Jellyfish, Toy Story Midway Mania and Games of Pixar Pier.
 (Ride Toy Story Midway Mania without a wait just before World of Color if you are not seeing the show that night, are seeing a later show or want to catch the backside of the water.
 If you are in line when it closes, you can stay in line.)

 - If World of Color ends before the park closes, take advantage of shorter ride lines after the show before exiting.